Ifunanyaezeani/Ifunanyaezeani.github.io/_posts/2023-10-16-Ifunanya’s-work.md

 ## Introduction to IOT

-This will show what IOT is all about.
+This will tell us all what IOT is all about.